 The main functions of the protocol are as follows:

-A process of breaking a long message into smaller blocks is called data sequencing.
+The process of breaking a long message into smaller blocks is called data sequencing.
 A long message is divided into smaller packets of the same size.
 This technique also reduces the amount of data that is retransmitted if an error is detected.

 Data routing is the process of finding the most efficient path between source and destination before sending data.
 This technique also increases the efficiency of data communication.